AmericanSquid/CouponSheet/README.md

 A Node.js app that provides coupon redemption functionality, serving coupon data from a MariaDB database, and sending email notifications upon coupon redemption.
 The app uses Nodemailer to send emails via Mailjet and is served using PM2 for production.

+This was designed as part of a Christmas gift for my partner.
+Edit the HTML and create the database to match your own coupons.
+This could be useful for promotions or just as a cute gift for a significant other or someone special in your life.

 ## Features

 - Serve static files (CSS, JS) from the public folder.